 Israel has its own interests with regard to the reform of the United Nations.
-While the main providers of the UN budget are eager to improve the Organization's productivity and to reduce its costs, and while developing countries continue to see in the UN an irreplaceable forum in which they can express their grievances and benefit from multilateral aid, Israel is in a different --although not enviable-- situation.
+While the main providers of the UN budget are eager to improve the Organization's productivity and to reduce its costs, and while developing countries continue to see the UN as an irreplaceable forum in which they can express their grievances and benefit from multilateral aid, Israel is in a different, although not enviable, situation.
 Israel has been the main victim of the distortion of the UN under the deleterious effect of the Cold War and of the Arab-Israeli conflict.
 Although the recent changes in the world order (and the subsequent modification of some member states' attitude toward Israel) have improved Israel's position at the UN, Israel has retained a genuine interest in reforms aimed at preventing the use of the UN as a forum of political propaganda and diplomatic war.

-Notwithstanding the judicial disappearance of the Soviet Union and the efforts to reach a settlement between Israel and its neighbours, the foreign policy of Russia, China, France, and the Arab states only seems to confirm Braudel's theory of longue durée.
-The United Nations is an organization of sovereign states primarily (and naturally) concerned with their own interests.
+Notwithstanding the judicial disappearance of the Soviet Union and the efforts to reach a settlement between Israel and its neighbours, the foreign policy of Russia, China, France and the Arab states has been remarkably unaffected by the allegedly 'profound changes' so enthusiastically praised by certain Israeli diplomats.
+The United Nations is an organization of sovereign states primarily (and naturally) concerned with their own interests; mentalities and national sensitivities have survived the political changes which the world has witnessed this past decade.
+As the French proverb goes: 'Plus ça change, et plus c'est la même chose.'

-The recent changes of the world order should not be naively interpreted, and the influence of these changes on the United Nations should not be overestimated.
-As illustrated by the fiasco of international relations theories for the past fifty years, the international reality is unpredictable.
-The adaptation of Israel's multilateral diplomacy to the post-Cold War era requires a subtle combination of pragmatism and vigilance.
+The recent international upheavals should not be naively interpreted, and the influence of these upheavals on the United Nations should not be overestimated.
+As illustrated by the fiasco of international relations theories for the past 50 years, the international reality is unpredictable.
+Our only certainty, as Raymond Aron has said, is that 'history is tragic'.
+While Israel's proposals with regard to the reform of the UN should take into account the opportunities offered by the end of the Cold War and the partial pacification of the Middle East, they ought not to forget the lessons of the past and the well-known Jewish proverb: 'there is nothing new under the Sun' (Ecclesiastes 1:9).